Intelligence without compromise

 When AI actually knows your material, you stop burning energy on retrieval.
 You do not need to remember which folder, which app, which notebook, which month, or which version.
 You just ask—and get answers shaped by the full context of your work.
 Not because you uploaded the right file five seconds ago, but because your knowledge is already there.

-What it feels like
+What it like

 DOCthink / private memory workspace